Skip to main content

 This is Lancashire.
 This is Pendle.
 This is witch country.

 Lurking in deepest, darkest north England, Pendle is a place brimming with bleak moors and dark forests.
 The events of 1612 are now an established part of English folklore and Pendle is still synonymous with witchcraft and diabolism to this day.
 Winterson tells of the plight of a group of Pendle women accused of witchcraft and cavorting with the Dark Lord, and the tortures and atrocities they endured at the hands of the law before they were put to death.
 Reality swirls with augmented fancy.
-Are these women real witches or merely social outcasts meddling in superstitious rites, pointing an accusing finger at the brutality of the patriarchy oppressing them?
+Are these women real witches or merely social outcasts (unmarried, opinionated, wise) meddling in superstitious rites, calling out the brutality of patriarchal oppression?
 Whatever the facts, Winterson generates sympathy for them, quietly exposing their struggles in a world which rejects them from the outset.

 The North is the dark place.
 It is not safe to be buried on the north side of the church and the North Door is the way of the Dead.
 The north of England is untamed.
 It can be subdued but it cannot be tamed.
 Lancashire is the wild part of the untamed.
 The Forest of Pendle used to be a hunting ground, but some say that the hill is the hunter - alive in its black-and-green coat cropped like an animal pelt.